Simon-Institute-for-Longterm-Governance/si-website/src/content/member/jan-pieter-snoeij/index.md

   twitter: https://x.com/jpsnoeij
   linkedin: https://www.linkedin.com/in/janpietersnoeij/
 ---
-Jan Pieter is an Economics of AI Fellow at SI, researching the economic and geopolitical implications of transformative AI.
-His work examines how AI will reshape global economic development and how global governance can guide this transition to maximize benefits while mitigating global risks.
+Jan Pieter is a Senior Tech Diplomacy Specialist at SI, leading our diplomatic engagement work across the multilateral system to help facilitate exchange and international cooperation on the governance of AI.

 His interest in understanding and improving subjective conscious experience has led to a diverse background, spanning work in international development on migration and education in West Africa and South America.
 He co-founded Effective Altruism Switzerland and contributed to research on policy processes and long-term governance that led to the creation of the Simon Institute.